xstaticxgpx/zmqpush/README.md

 zmqpush is essentially made up of two functions, decorated as asyncio.coroutines.
 They are launched in parallel, and in order to prevent a race condition on startup we utilize asyncio.Future objects to coordinate between the coroutines.

-`zmq_pusher()` will stand up the ZeroMQ socket, update ZMQFuture object, then enter a `while True` loop in which it perpetually writes messages from the queue to the ZeroMQ socket.
+`zmq_pusher()` will start the ZeroMQ socket, update ZMQFuture object, then enter a `while True` loop in which it perpetually writes messages from the queue to the ZeroMQ socket.

 `stdin_queuer()` will wait for the ZMQFuture object to be updated, then enter a `while True` loop in which it perpetually polls for input on stdin, which it places into the queue.